WheheoHu/pybmd/Davinci_README/18_5__B/README.txt

   RevealInStorage(path)                           --> Bool               # Expands and displays given file/folder path in Resolve’s Media Storage.
   AddItemListToMediaPool(item1, item2, ...)       --> [clips...]         # Adds specified file/folder paths from Media Storage into current Media Pool folder.
 Input is one or more file/folder paths.
 Returns a list of the MediaPoolItems created.
   AddItemListToMediaPool([items...])              --> [clips...]         # Adds specified file/folder paths from Media Storage into current Media Pool folder.
 Input is an array of file/folder paths.
 Returns a list of the MediaPoolItems created.
-  AddItemListToMediaPool([{itemInfo}, ...])       --> [clips...]         # Adds list of itemInfos specified as dict of "media", "startFrame" (int), "endFrame" (int) from Media Storage into current Media Pool folder.
-Returns a list of the MediaPoolItems created.
   AddClipMattesToMediaPool(MediaPoolItem, [paths], stereoEye) --> Bool   # Adds specified media files as mattes for the specified MediaPoolItem.
 StereoEye is an optional argument for specifying which eye to add the matte to for stereo clips ("left" or "right").
 Returns True if successful.
   AddTimelineMattesToMediaPool([paths])           --> [MediaPoolItems]   # Adds specified media files as timeline mattes in current media pool folder.
 Returns a list of created MediaPoolItems.